hwixley/WYX-CLI/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please submit an issue with the tag `vulnerability` describing the vulnerability you have found and assign @hwyxley to it.
+Please submit an issue with the tag `vulnerability` describing the vulnerability you have found and assign @hwixley to it.